akuity/kargo/docs/docs/15-concepts.md

 Kargo uses [semver](https://github.com/masterminds/semver#checking-version-constraints) to handle semantic versioning constraints.
 :::

-#### Git Subscription Filtering
+#### Git Subscription Path Filtering

-In some cases, it may be necessary to filter the artifacts that a `Warehouse` subscribes to.
-For example, a `Warehouse` may subscribe to a Git repository but only want to produce new `Freight` when a commit contains changes to a specific directory.
+In some cases, it may be necessary to constrain the paths within a Git repository that a `Warehouse` will consider as triggers for `Freight` production.
+This is especially useful for GitOps repositories that are "monorepos" containing configuration for multiple applications.

-To accomplish this, a `Warehouse` resource's `spec.subscriptions.git` field may include an `includePaths` and/or `excludePaths` field with a list of regular expressions.

-When these fields are present, the `Warehouse` will only produce a new `Freight` when a commit contains changes to a file in a directory that matches one of the `includePaths` and does not match any of the `excludePaths`.
+The paths that may or must not trigger `Freight` production may be specified using a combination of the `includePaths` and `excludePaths` fields of a Git repository subscription.

-The following example shows a `Warehouse` resource that subscribes to a Git repository but only produces new `Freight` when a commit contains changes to the `apps/guestbook` directory:
+The following example demonstrates a `Warehouse` with a Git repository subscription that will only produce new `Freight` when the latest commit (selected by the applicable commit selection strategy) contains changes in the `apps/guestbook` directory since the last piece of `Freight` produced by the `Warehouse`:

 ```yaml
 apiVersion: kargo.akuity.io/v1alpha1